|Back to Back Issues Page|

 Coming in the next issue: New Medical Research on healing and cancer

 In case you missed these: Earlier issues of English Detective have articles on a number of topics, plus practice with over 200 words from the Academic Word List.
-You can check them out with the link to the back issues page below (or find what words were practiced each issue here. or here for the most recent issues.
+You can check them out with the link to the back issues page below.

 P.S.
 If you’re not already getting English Detective, you can subscribe by completing the form here.
 (It's free!)